-- O5.1 The services coming within the scope of the optometric consultation benefit arrangements are those clinically relevant services ordinarily rendered by the optometrist in relation to consultation on ocular or vision problems. - O5.2 Benefits may only be claimed when: - (a) a procedure has been performed and a clinical record of the consultation has been made; - (b) a significant consultation or examination procedure has been carried out; - (c) the consultation has been performed at premises listed in an undertaking; - (d) the consultation has involved the personal attendance of both the patient and the optometrist; and - (e) the service is "clinically relevant", (as defined in the Health Insurance Act,) is a service rendered by an optometrist that is generally accepted in the optometric profession as being necessary for the appropriate treatment of the patient to whom it is rendered.
+- O5.1 The services coming within the scope of the optometric benefit arrangements are those clinically relevant services ordinarily rendered by the optometrist in relation to consultation on ocular or vision problems or related procedures. - O5.2 Benefits may only be claimed when: - (a) a service has been performed and a clinical record of the service has been made; - (b) a significant consultation or examination procedure has been carried out; - (c) the service has been performed at premises listed in an undertaking; - (d) the service has involved the personal attendance of both the patient and the optometrist; and - (e) the service is "clinically relevant", (as defined in the Health Insurance Act,) ie a service rendered by an optometrist that is generally accepted in the optometric profession as being necessary for the appropriate treatment of the patient to whom it is rendered.